nventive/DotNet.Backend.Template/README.md

 - `RestApi`: An ASP.NET Core application setup for exposing the Core library as a Rest API.
 Contains the following features:
   - MVC bootstrap code with API-related features only (using [AddMvcCore](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.mvccoreservicecollectionextensions.addmvccore?view=aspnetcore-2.2) instead of [AddMvc](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.mvcservicecollectionextensions.addmvc?view=aspnetcore-2.2))
-  - JSON options configured with sensible default and include `NodaTime` serialization support
+  - JSON options configured with sensible default
   - [ASP.NET Core API Versioning](https://github.com/microsoft/aspnet-api-versioning) is
     enabled and setup with support for versioning of the API in the URL (e.g. `/api/v1/...`)
   - [FluentValidation](https://fluentvalidation.net/) is configured and integrated with